 Have you seen the newest trend in the cake decorating world?
 Rice paper is a real trend!
 Combined on a cake with a wedding theme.

-What you need to make rice paper wedding cake:
+What you need to make your rice paper wedding cake:

 - 400 g FunCakes Mix for Sponge Cake Deluxe

 - 200 g FunCakes Special Edition Mix for Swiss Meringue Buttercream

 - FunColours Dust Chili Red

 - FunColours Gel Pink

 - FunCakes Cake Cards silver/ gold round – 15cm

 - FunCakes Edible Glue